-The program seeks to prepare religious leaders from a variety of faith communities to serve in diverse contexts, and who will continue to learn and grow in the lifelong practice of ministry.
+The program seeks to prepare religious leaders from a variety of faith communities to serve in diverse contexts, and who will continue to learn and grow in the lifelong practice of religious leadership.

 The MDiv program requires registration for three full years of scholastic residence, with the completion of a minimum of 29 courses distributed across the Divinity School's areas of study.
 To acquire a broad foundational knowledge about religion, the program provides a sequence of studies that requires the student to (1) establish a breadth of competence in religious studies; (2) develop a thorough understanding of scriptural, historical, and theological foundations for ministry; and (3) integrate this classical program of learning with rigorous and reflective practice.

 These requirements are most often completed during the first year of study: